 Do you smell sour wood smoke after your fire burns out?
 You may have stinky fireplace!
 Most cases of stinky fireplace are caused by moisture from rain or snow that has soaked into the flue liner and the soot deposits in the chimney.
 The first steps to take toward fixing a smelly fireplace are to have your chimney professionally cleaned and install a chimney cap to keep out the rain and snow in the future.

-Consider installing a top damper like the Lyemance damper with an integral chimney cap.
-The Lyemance damper tightly closes your flue at the top of your chimney, stopping cold air from sinking down the flue and carrying that sour odor with it.
+Consider installing a chimney top mounted damper with an integral chimney cap.
+The chimney top damper tightly closes your flue at the top of your chimney, stopping cold air from sinking down the flue and carrying that sour odor with it.
 A top damper will pay for itself in one year by reducing your heating costs.
 Plus it eliminates fireplace smells from coming down your chimney and into your house.

 Many homes are built very tightly to hold down energy costs.
 If opening a window about an inch makes the fireplace smell go away, consider installing an air supply ventilator, a small vent from the outdoors to the room where the fireplace is.